 Humantay Lake

 On the way to Machu Picchu you will find Humantay Lake.
-Although it’s most popular for being the first stop along the famous Salkantay Trek, it also makes for a great day trip!
+Although it’s most popular for being the first stop along the famous Salkantay Trek, it also makes for a great day trip from cusco!

 Humantay Lake is a beautiful lake at a high elevation with soaring mountain views.
 After having visited both Humantay Lake and 7 Lakes of Ausangate, I must say I am biased to the latter, but this one is nice too.